Year-end tax guide 2020/21

-Help-to-buy ISAs allow over-16s to save up to £200 a month towards securing a mortgage to purchase their first home – but the scheme closed to new applicants on 30 November 2019.
+Existing savers into help-to-buy ISAs can continue to put up to £200 a month towards securing a mortgage to purchase their first home.

 Providing the funds are used to buy a first home, the savings will earn interest and qualify for a 25% government bonus of up to £3,000.

 - If you don’t already have an ISA, should you start one this tax year?

 - If you have used your ISA allowance, can excess savings be put into a spouse or civil partner’s ISA?

 - Can you use the maximum tax-free investment allowance?